Where can I buy Tango Argentino dance shoes?

 Tango shoes are designed for dancing, not for the street.
 They combine flexible material, secure straps and suede or leather soles that let you glide across the dance floor.
 In a way, tango shoes are softer and firmer than street shoes.

 The heel in women’s stilettos (common heel heights are 7, 8 and 9 cm) also supports good posture for your embrace.
-You can also dance in flat practice shoes or other dance shoes, but street shoes will never truly work for tango.
+You can also dance in flat (practice) shoes, but other dance shoes and street shoes will never truly work for tango.

 Yes – not immediately, but as soon as you commit to learning.
 Tango puts different demands on your body than everyday walking.
 Good shoes help you feel secure and move with ease, like all sports shoes should do.
-Some beginners start with flat practice shoes, which can be fine for the first steps, but you will soon notice the difference: tango shoes are designed for balance, pivots, and posture.
+Some beginners start with other dance shoes or street style heels, which can be fine for the first steps, but you will soon notice the difference: tango shoes are designed for balance, pivots, and posture.

 Look for stable heels, straps that hold your foot firmly, and a sole that lets you pivot without effort.
 Many beginners feel more balanced with a slightly lower heel and more secure with a closed back.
 The right pair will protect your feet and give you the stability to enjoy your first embraces on the dance floor without worry.